NexusMutual/docs/docs/using/swap-nxm.md

 The Wrapped NXM token (WNXM) is NOT a wrapper created by or supported by Nexus Mutual, and it is important to understand that it operates independently.
 While the Foundation team endeavors to provide a safe and user-friendly User Interface (UI) for the benefit of Nexus Mutual Members, it is essential to emphasize that the underlying smart contract governing WNXM is not associated with NXM and Nexus Mutual.
 The smart contract was developed by a third-party and is entirely separate from Nexus Mutual.
 While we strive to maintain a secure environment, the DAO teams cannot give any assurances or support with regard to the actions or outcomes related to the WNXM smart contract.
 Please be aware that any engagement with WNXM is done at your own risk, and Nexus Mutual Members are advised to exercise caution and conduct their own due diligence when engaging with WNXM, or consult with the sources provided on this website for any inquiries related to the token.
 :::

+The contract address and the wrapper sources are listed on the [Wrapped NXM](/protocol/nxm-token/wrapped-nxm) page.

 ## Before you swap

 The app checks the protocol-wide pause state before it lets a swap go through.
 Swapping resumes once the protocol is unpaused.